 The inspector could also ask for copies of inputs that are identified in the Management Review procedure, such as: “Could I have a copy of the most recent scrap trend analysis for production?” or “What is your threshold for taking corrective actions for rejects found in receiving inspection?”
 One Quality Manager told me a fascinating story about his local inspector.
 During a previous inspection, the inspector requested a copy of the management review.
 The Quality Manager showed him the cover page that indicated the agenda and the attendees.
 The Quality Manager refused to let the inspector see the rest of the meeting minutes.
-The inspector then proceeded to conduct a brutal 3-day inspection where a myriad of 483’s were written.
-Twelve months later the inspector returned to perform a “Compliance Follow-up.”
+The inspector then proceeded to conduct a brutal 3-day inspection where a myriad of 483’s was written.
+Twelve months later, the inspector returned to perform a “Compliance Follow-up.”
 This time when the inspector asked to see the management review, the Quality Manager agreed to let the inspector see the entire meeting minutes.
-From that point onward, each time the inspector got close to identifying a new 483’s the inspector would stop following the audit trail at the last moment before the nonconformity was identified.
-The Quality Manager said it was almost like the inspector was showing him that he could find all kind of problems to write-up if he wanted to, but he was taking it easy on the company because the Quality Manager was being cooperative.
-My personal philosophy is to create a QMS that is open for review by any customer, auditor and even the FDA.
+From that point onward, each time the inspector got close to identifying a new 483’s, the inspector would stop following the audit trail at the last moment before the nonconformity was identified.
+The Quality Manager said it was almost like the inspector was showing him that he could find all kinds of problems to write-up if he wanted to.
+Still, he was taking it easy on the company because the Quality Manager was cooperative.
+My philosophy is to create a QMS that is open for review by any customer, auditor, and even the FDA.
 No matter what they find, it’s just another opportunity to improve.
 This has worked well for me, but you need to follow a few basic rules when writing audit reports and management review meeting minutes.

 Rules for Writing Audit Reports & Management Reviews

 - DO NOT write anything inflammatory or opinionated in your documents.
-My motto is, “Stick to the facts Jack (or Jill).”
+My motto is, “Stick to the facts, Jack (or Jill).”

 - I ask other people in the management team to read and review the meeting minutes before they are finalized.
 The variety of perspectives in top management helps to make sure that the final document is well written and clear—especially to FDA inspectors.

 - I structure the documents as per a standard template that is a controlled document.
 This ensures that each report or management review was conducted as per the procedure.
-In fact, I typically reference the applicable clauses and sub-clauses throughout the document.
+I typically reference the applicable clauses and sub-clauses throughout the document.
 For example, I will reference ISO 13485:2003, Section 5.6.2h) for the slide titled “New and Revised Regulatory Requirements.”
 I put the reference next to the slide title just to make it clear what requirement this slide is addressing.

-- If there is an area that I covered, but there was nothing to discuss, I write “There was no further discussion on this topic.”
+- If there is an area that I covered, but there was nothing to discuss, I write, “There was no further discussion on this topic.”

 - If there is an area that I did not cover, I make sure I do the following: